alexch/codelikethis/public/lessons/learn_to_code/computers.md

 > Matz is nice, and so we are nice.

 * Ruby was [designed to be fun](http://blog.crowdint.com/2013/06/11/matz-keynote-at-ruby-kaigi-2013.html) to write code in, while also being powerful and well-rounded.

+# Errors Are Awesome

+* Don't be afraid of errors
+* Your computer is trying to help you fix your program
+  * It's just *really* bad at communicating
+* It's not all gibberish
+* Try to read it -- really try! -- and pull out the pearls from the pig slop